Garrick Club: Politicians

 Reportedly, the Garrick has fewer politicians as members compared with 20 years ago; however, the membership list reveals dozens of members of the House of Lords and 10 serving members of Parliament (MPs) and remains a significant hub for senior legal professionals and Whitehall leaders.
-The majority of serving politicians are members of the Conservative Party; these include the former deputy prime minister, Oliver Dowden, the former levelling-up secretary, Michael Gove, Gove's levelling up department colleague Simon Hoare, the former minister of state for Brexit opportunities Jacob Rees-Mogg, the former justice secretary Robert Buckland (now chair of the Northern Ireland select committee), Daniel Hannan, a member of the House of Lords and adviser to the Board of Trade and Kwasi Kwarteng who was elected as a member days before he was appointed as chancellor of the exchequer.
+The majority of serving politicians are members of the Conservative Party; these include the former deputy prime minister, Oliver Dowden, the former levelling-up secretary, Michael Gove, Gove's levelling up department colleague Simon Hoare, the former minister of state for Brexit opportunities Jacob Rees-Mogg, the former justice secretary Robert Buckland (later chair of the Northern Ireland select committee), Daniel Hannan, a member of the House of Lords and then adviser to the Board of Trade and Kwasi Kwarteng who was elected as a member days before he was appointed as chancellor of the exchequer.

-Also within the political sphere or as heads of public or political institutions are Robert Chote, the head of the UK Statistics Authority, who was chair of the Office for Budget Responsibility from 2010 until 2020, David Willetts, the president of the British think tank, the Resolution Foundation (chiefly focused on issues of inequality) and Dean Godson, the director of the Policy Exchange, a right-wing think tank, former Post Office chair Tim Parker and the chair of the Independent Press Standards Organisation, Edward Faulks.
-Following the Guardian reports, Simon Case, the cabinet secretary and the prime minister’s most senior policy adviser and the leader of nearly half a million civil servants, and Richard Moore, the head of the Secret Intelligence Service (MI6), announced their resignations from the club on 20 March 2024.
+Also within the political sphere or as heads of public or political institutions are Robert Chote, once the head of the UK Statistics Authority, who was chair of the Office for Budget Responsibility from 2010 until 2020, David Willetts, then president of the British think tank, the Resolution Foundation (chiefly focused on issues of inequality) and Dean Godson, then director of the Policy Exchange, a right-wing think tank, former Post Office chair Tim Parker and the then chair of the Independent Press Standards Organisation, Edward Faulks.
+Following the Guardian reports, Simon Case, the cabinet secretary and the prime minister's most senior policy adviser and the leader of nearly half a million civil servants, and Richard Moore, the head of the Secret Intelligence Service (MI6), announced their resignations from the club on 20 March 2024.
 Case rejoined six months later.

 Judiciary and legal professionals

 From the legal profession, The Guardian reported that membership included a Supreme Court judge, five Court of Appeal judges, eight High Court judges, and about 150 KCs.
 The membership of significant numbers of senior legal professionals and the mixed messages this may send have been previously noted.
-Baroness Hale, as the then president of the Supreme Court, protested about the club’s continued exclusion of women and the acquiescence of its members in that policy.
-She argued that judges "should be committed to the principle of equality for all."
+Baroness Hale, as the then president of the Supreme Court, protested about the club's continued exclusion of women and the acquiescence of its members in that policy.
+She argued that judges "should be committed to the principle of equality for all".
 After a vote extending the ban on female members, Dinah Rose, a leading barrister specialising in human rights and public law, urged leading legal professionals including members of the Supreme Court, to "reconsider" their membership in the club.